COURSE FREQUENTLY ASKED QUESTIONS

 No. This is not an accredited course at this time.
-We are going to look into is in the future.
+We may look into this at some point in the future.

-Graduates from the BAST Course have a good chance of being accepted on the Postgraduate Course in Applied Professional Practice (Cardiff University).
+Graduates from the BAST Course have a good chance of being accepted on the Postgraduate Course in Applied Professional Practice.
 Click HERE for more information.

 BAST graduates may also be interested in joining the Vocology in Practice organisation, an elite network of voice professionals.
 Minimum of 3 years of teaching experience and an entrance assessment are required.